Shahbazdhanju/Movie-Nomination/README.md

-## This web application is build for Shopify UX & Web Developer Inter Challenge - Summer 2021
+## This web application is build UX & Web Developer Inter Challenge - Summer 2021
-Here is the deployed Link: (click on it and get your movies nominationed): https://shahbazdhanju.github.io/movie-nomination/
+****Here is the deployed Link: (click on it and get your movies nominationed): https://shahbazdhanju.github.io/movie-nomination/
+****
 ## In order to run this application locally make sure you have installed npm package.
 Technologies:
   * NPM